 To learn more, or to consult with a neurosurgeon, call (516) 572-6703.

-In collaboration with our colleagues in pediatrics, NuHealth’s pediatric neurology specialists help diagnose and treat children with a broad spectrum of neurological and neuromuscular diseases and disorders.
-Our multidisciplinary pediatric neurology team diagnoses and treats a variety of conditions, including epilepsy, cerebral palsy, ADHD, learning problems, developmental disabilities, movement disorders, pediatric headache, and more.
+Joining forces with our colleagues in pediatrics, our pediatric-neurologist diagnoses and treats a variety of conditions― including epilepsy, cerebral palsy, ADHD, learning problems, developmental disabilities, movement disorders, pediatric headaches, and more.

 To learn more, or to make an appointment with the pediatric neurology clinic, call (516) 572-5914.